M-Laheem-Ayub/my-app-minitask/README.md

 3. **Notification Screen (Tab 1)**
    - Features a prominent red button.
-   - On press, it triggers a local push notification sent directly to the device.
+   - Triggers local push notifications directly to the device utilizing a custom `UnifiedNotificationService` (built for cross-platform compatibility across Web and Mobile).

 4. **Photo Screen (Tab 2)**
    - Allows users to capture an image via Camera or select one from the Gallery.
-   - Uploads the selected image to Firebase Storage and saves the reference in Firestore.
+   - Safely uploads the image directly to **Cloudinary** using its REST API via HTTP multi-part requests.
-   - Retrieves and displays the uploaded photo seamlessly on the frontend.
+   - Saves the secure Cloudinary image URL in Firestore and fetches it to display on the frontend instantly.

 5. **Text Screen (Tab 3)**
    - Users can write and publish text messages.